Embed Code

 Participants at the third International Intersex Forum, Malta, in December 2013

 Sex assignment at birth usually aligns with a child's external genitalia.
 The number of births with ambiguous genitals is in the range of 1:4,500–1:2,000 (0.02%–0.05%).
 Other conditions involve the development of atypical chromosomes, gonads, or hormones.
 The portion of the population that is intersex has been reported differently depending on which definition of intersex is used and which conditions are included.
 Estimates often range from 0.018% (one in 5,500 births) to 1.7%.
 The difference centers on whether conditions in which chromosomal sex matches a phenotypic sex which is clearly identifiable as male or female, such as late onset congenital adrenal hyperplasia (1.5 percentage points) and Klinefelter syndrome, should be counted as intersex.
-Whether intersex or not, people may be assigned and raised as a girl or boy but then identify with another gender later in life, while most continue to identify with their assigned sex.
+Some intersex people choose to identify with a gender different from their assigned sex, though this is not exclusive to intersex people.

 Terms used to describe intersex people are contested, and change over time and place.
 Intersex people were previously referred to as "hermaphrodites" or "congenital eunuchs".
 In the 19th and 20th centuries, some medical experts devised new nomenclature in an attempt to classify the characteristics that they had observed, the first attempt to create a taxonomic classification system of intersex conditions.
 Intersex people were categorized as either having "true hermaphroditism", "female pseudohermaphroditism", or "male pseudohermaphroditism".
 These terms are no longer used, and terms including the word "hermaphrodite" are considered to be misleading, stigmatizing, and scientifically specious in reference to humans.
 In biology, the term "hermaphrodite" is used to describe an organism that can produce both male and female gametes.
 Some people with intersex traits use the term "intersex", and some prefer other language.
 In clinical settings, the term "disorders of sex development" (DSD) has been used since 2006, a shift in language considered controversial since its introduction.